chaodian12/mtcro/README.md

 ## Data preparation

-We provide a dataset template in the SNP_pca folder.
+We provide a dataset template in the folder.
 You can use this template to process your own folder in a similar manner.

 ## Requirements